tweakoz/litex-chainloader/README.md

   * run TFTP server (one is included) if using the included TFTP server, place files in a subdirectory named after a 'class' eg - arty.
 The included tftp server will route different folders different hosts based on the internal ip->class dictionary.
+Presumably this behaviour could be used to target specific devices with different software images.

   * boot up the fpga bitstream.